0xPolygonID/docs/docs/issuer/issuer-configuration.md

 This guide will show you how to configure your Issuer Node.

 :::caution
-*Polygon Mumbai testnet has been depricated
+*Polygon Mumbai testnet has been deprecated
 :::

 ## Revocation Status